-Growth financing for a small business has to make sense with your business goals as well as its ability to meet the borrowing obligations.
-The signs are encouraging as the market you are in is experiencing growth or your complementary service or product is boosting your sales.
+Growth financing for your small business has to make sense with your business goals, needs and your business’ financial ability to meet the debt obligations.
+You might see that the signs are encouraging such as consistent growth of your revenue and the market you are in is expanding.

-While they are positive indicators, growth financing comes with its own challenges.
+While the signs are positive and you are confident that you can take on the obligations, keep in mind that growth financing comes with its own set of challenges.
 It’s advised that you take the time to sit down with the following questions as you consider getting a capital injection.

 Capital borrowing always comes with additional responsibilities.
 Such as making sure that the business does grow to be able to meet the obligations.
 Therefore, picking the right type of financing that matches your current business performance is the most important prerequisite to growth financing.

 A long term loan does not make sense for a short term project in the same way merchant cash advance doesn’t make sense for a manufacturing business.

 One of the primary attributes considered by lenders to qualify for a loan is the ability of the business to create and maintain a strong monthly revenue stream.
 This ranks highly in lenders’ book as it provides assurance of continuity with your business as well as having the ability to meet the borrowing repayments on time.

 Remember that your revenue stream will fluctuate but does it point towards an upward trend?
 What are the things that drive or drag your revenue?
 Are they within or outside of your control?
 These are the questions that would help you see if you have a healthy pipeline.

 If and when growth kicks in, it should be within the calculated perimeters of your growth strategy.
 To ensure that you have adequate manpower, updated software and hardware, and relevant marketing efforts to create sustainable growth.